dwhiffing/fury/content/nato/us/navy/amphibious/ships/body.md

 **LPD**: [Landing Platform
 Dock](https://fas.org/man/dod-101/sys/ship/lpd-4.htm).
-There are two main classes of these ships.
-The Raleigh class of two ships was due to retire in the early 90’s but was retained.
-The Austin class of eleven, with three sub classes, the Cleveland sub-class (7 ships) with an additional Flag deck and the Trenton sub-class (2 ships), all are effectively the same.
+There are two main classes of these smaller amphibious ships.
+The Raleigh class of two ships was due to retire in the early 90’s but were retained.
+The Austin class of eleven, with three sub classes, the Cleveland sub-class (7 ships) with an additional space and communications to be a Flagship and the Trenton sub-class (2 ships) with updated systems, all are effectively the same.
+These ships house about 850 Marines and good amount of heavy equipment, and are often used to carry heavy loads such as the tanks with landing craft Mechanized (LCM) to unload them.
+They are capable of independent operations and when part of an ARG/ESG will often be detached to conduct separate duties.
 It is worth noting that one Raleigh class and one Austin class were modified to be command ships (AGF-3 La Salle, and AGF-11 Coronado).
-These ships house about 850 Marines and good amount of heavy equipment.
-They are often used to carry heavy loads such as the tanks with landing craft Mechanized (LCM) to unload them.
-They are capable of independent operations.

 ![](/assets/images/nato/us/navy/amphibious/ships/image4.jpg)